Point of Departure (Wednesday Theatre): Production

 Ross Thompson had previously been in The Pigeon for Australian Playhouse.
-He had Goddard had acted in a scene together in They're a Weird Mob.
+He and Goddard had acted in a scene together in They're a Weird Mob.
 Point of Departure had a cast of fifteen.

 Reception

 The Sydney Morning Herald write that Ross Thompson's "sensitive and convincing acting made the best of the obvious weaknesses in the plot itself."

+Filmink thought " maybe this is the sort of play that works best on stage, with its slightly fantastical nature and hopping around in time and place."